Kongregate: Games publishing

-In early 2013, Kongregate announced a $10 million fund devoted to mobile gaming, and as part of this new program, the former Zynga executive Pany Haritatos was hired to oversee it.
+In early 2013, Kongregate announced a $10 million fund devoted to mobile gaming and as part of this new program, Pany Haritatos, a former Zynga executive, was hired to oversee it.
 The money was used to financially support free-to-play mobile game developers by helping them test and market their games.
-Some of the developers benefited by this fund included Synapse Games, RedPoint Labs, and Making Fun.
+Some of the developers who benefited from the fund included Synapse Games, RedPoint Labs, and Making Fun.

 Kongregate announced plans in October 2016 to help developers bring their games to the Steam distribution platform with an updated software development kit to make it easy to port games between Kongregate's web and mobile platforms as well as the Steam platforms (Windows, macOS, and Linux).
-It also simplified for players data sharing between these platforms.
-This enabled games to take advantage of microtransactions through the Steam store for titles otherwise normally free-to-play.
+It also simplified for players data sharing between the platforms.
+That enabled games to take advantage of microtransactions through the Steam store for titles otherwise normally free-to-play.
 In 2016, Kongregate received Apple Editors' Choice for BattleHand and The Trail, and the company received Google Play Editors' Choice for Animation Throwdown and AdVenture Capitalist.
-BattleHand and The Trail also were voted as Best of 2016 by Apple, and Animation Throwdown and The Trail were voted Best of 2016 by Google Play.
+BattleHand and The Trail were voted as Best of 2016 by Apple, and Animation Throwdown and The Trail were voted Best of 2016 by Google Play.

 On June 20, 2017, Kongregate announced it had closed a deal to be acquired by Swedish entertainment company Modern Times Group for $55 million.
-This followed MTG's recent purchase of 51% of Hamburg-based online game developer InnoGames in 2016 and 2017.
+That followed MTG's recent purchase of 51% of Hamburg-based online game developer InnoGames in 2016 and 2017.
 Planned as part of the deal was a change in focus from hosting third-party games to driving game development as well. "[...]we'll be deepening our investment in several areas, from marketing/marketing tech to platform engineering.
 We're also going to be investing in first-party development and potential acquisitions of our own within the games space," said CEO Emily Greer.
 On October 5, 2017, Kongregate acquired Chicago-based Synapse Games, the developer of Animation Throwdown.

-On May 2, 2019, Kongregate announced that co-founder and CEO Emily Greer was leaving the company.
-She was replaced by COO Pany Haritatos as interim CEO.
+On May 2, 2019, Kongregate announced that Greer, the co-founder and CEO was leaving the company.
+She was replaced by COO Pany Haritatos as an interim CEO.
 In December 2019, Kongregate acquired Surviv.io, a free-to-play online game.
 On July 1, 2020, Kongregate announced the discontinuation of submissions as it prepared for the end-of-life for Adobe Flash Player by December 31, 2020, during which time the software required to run most of its games would be disabled in some browsers.
 Other features of the site such as the forums were also halted at the time as the Kongregate team worked on transitioning their internal titles to HTML5.